 Andorra, Australia, Austria, Belgium, Brunei, Canada, Cyprus, Denmark, Finland, France, Germany, Greece, Holland, Hong Kong, Iceland, Ireland, Italy, Liechtenstein, Luxemburg, Malaysia, Malta, Monaco, New Zealand, Norway, Portugal, San Marino, Singapore, South Korea, Spain, Sweden, Switzerland, UK, USA, Vatican City, Japan, Poland, Slovenia, Slovakia, Estonia, Czech, Hungary, Latvia, Croatia, Romania, Bulgaria.
 This visit visa is valid for 30 days and is renewable once.

 Air Arabia, the other UAE airlines and travel agencies can apply for entry visas.
 Hotels also can apply for visas on behalf of guests who book to stay with them.
 It is advisable to allow enough time for the visa to be approved, however, applying for the visa does not guarantee that it will be issued.
 Otherwise, you will need to apply for a visa through the UAE embassy closest to you.
 At the points of entry, an eye scan will be required.

-Both the private and public sectors are off on Friday and Saturday in Sharjah, and Sunday is the first day of the week, however, opening times vary and some companies will be open on Friday morning, Saturdays and / or Sunday.
+The private and public sector are off on Friday, Saturday and Sunday in Sharjah.
+Monday is the first day of the week, however, opening times vary and some companies will be open on Friday morning, Saturdays and / or Sunday.